DigitLib/whisper-webui-vad/README.md

 [whisper-for-low-vram](https://github.com/ProjectEGU/whisper-for-low-vram/tree/main/whisper)

 ## Note
-This is tested with Docker and work fine with 8GB GPU and large whisper image.\
+This is tested work fine with 8GB GPU and large-v2 whisper image.\
 Work very fine with non English languages (tested Serbian).

 If you want to use the lates Whisper use the original repo.